~ 8 min read

 GitLabs DashboardsSection titled GitLabs Dashboards

-Going into this questions the natural start were the existing GitLab dashboards.
-GitLab has a wide variety of different dashboards built-in, so it seemed likely that we would find the answer within GitLab itself.
+Having asked this question, the natural start were the existing GitLab dashboards.
+GitLab has a wide variety of different dashboards already built-in, so it seemed likely that we would find the answer there.

 Under the projects Analyze tab, there is the CI/CD Analytics dashboard.
 A basic view of the number of successful and total pipeline runs.
 Below are the pipelines for the most recent commit.
 Pipelines which fail early appear as shorter, which makes it not very useful for our analysis.